 When uploading your work to Artrepreneur, an artwork detail page is created, which allows you to add detailed information about the work, add the work to the Marketplace, and more.
 Each artwork detail page is considered a unique and independent work with its own artwork ID.

-Each upload should include a single work only.
-Images that include multiple works will be removed.
+Each upload should include a single work only, with the exception of before and after images to show photo retouching.
+Images that include multiple works may be removed.

 You can add additional images by clicking the edit button on your artwork page.